johnshearing/PrivateKeyVault/README.md

 Now type `exit` and press the enter button.
 **The pi should boot up as normal.**

-Wow! that was a big pain in the ass.
+Wow! that was a big pain.
 But all your private information is now safe from even the most aggressive criminals and oppressive governments.
 The only way to get the information on your device now is to force you to hand it over or to trick you in to revealing your password.
 They can also catch you at a time when you are using the device and take it from you before you have a chance to turn it off.

 #### Airgapping Your PrivateKeyVault
 You are about to start working with Private Keys.
+Copy this README.md file onto your PrivateKeyVault.
+Copy it both as rendered by GitHub for normal reading with a **txt** extension and also as raw unrendered text with all the links and commands visible using the **md** extension.
+Put the two files on your pi in a folder called **readme**.
 Pull out the WiFi Dongle,
 Pull out the Ethernet Cable,
 Stop using Thumbdrives, and